paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-388-procurement-technical-assistance-cooperative-agreement-program.md

 **(c) Education on Requirements Applicable to Small Businesses Under Certain Regulations.—** An eligible entity assisted by the Department of Defense under this chapter also may furnish education on the requirements applicable to small businesses under the regulations issued—

 (1) under section 38 of the Arms Export Control Act ([22 U.S.C.
-2778](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim)), and on compliance with those requirements; and
+2778](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim)), and on compliance with those requirements;

 (2) under section 9 of the Small Business Act ([15 U.S.C.
-638](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section638&num=0&edition=prelim)), and on compliance with those requirements.
+638](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section638&num=0&edition=prelim)), and on compliance with those requirements;

+(3) under clause 252.204–7012 of the Defense Acquisition Regulation Supplement, or any successor regulation, and on compliance with those requirements (and any successor requirements); and

+(4) under section 847 of the National Defense Authorization Act for Fiscal Year 2020 (Public Law 116–92; 133 Stat.
+1505), and on compliance with those requirements (and any such successor requirements).

 ### Statutory Notes

 #### References in Text
 The Defense Conversion, Reinvestment, and Transition Assistance Act of 1992, referred to in subsec. (b), is div.
 D of Pub.
 L. 102–484, Oct.
 23, 1992, 106 Stat.
 2658.
 For complete classification of div.
 D to the Code, see Short Title note set out under [section 4801 of this title](./chapter-381-defense-industrial-base-generally.md#section-4801) and Tables.

+Section 847 of the National Defense Authorization Act for Fiscal Year 2020, referred to in subsec. (c)(4), is section 847 of Pub.
+L. 116–92, which is set out as a note under [section 4819 of this title](./chapter-382-policies-and-planning.md#section-4819).

 #### Amendments
+2023—Subsec. (c)(3), (4).
+Pub.
+L. 118–31 added pars.
+(3) and (4).

 2021—Pub.
 L. 116–283, § 1872(a)(9), as amended by Pub.
 L. 117–81, § 1701(b)(24), (m)(2)(E), renumbered [section 2418 of this title](./chapter-chapter-142-chapter-chapter-142.md#section-2418) as this section and inserted headings in subsecs. (a) to (c).

 2017—Subsec. (c).
 Pub.
 L. 115–91 substituted “issued—” for “issued”, inserted par.
 (1) designation before “under” and comma before “and on compliance”, and added par.
 (2).